etesync/etesync-dav/README.md

 ## Docker

 Run one time initial setup to persist the required configuration into a docker volume.
-This is equivalent to running etesync-dav-manage, check out the configuration section below for more information.
+Check out the configuration section below for more information.

     docker run -it --rm -v etesync-dav:/data etesync/etesync-dav manage add USER_EMAIL